Horse Shows & Events

-Renowned as the Horse Capital of the World, Ocala/Marion County offers horse lovers from around the globe a chance to experience the best equine competitors and horse shows in an array of special events in a variety of disciplines, breeds and more.
+Renowned as the Horse Capital of the World®, Ocala/Marion County offers horse lovers from around the globe a chance to experience the best equine competitors and horse shows in an array of special events in a variety of disciplines, breeds and more.

-Ocala/Marion is home to two of the top show horse competitions in the world: the HITS Ocala Winter Circuit and Live Oak International.The competitions are held on picturesque properties in casual settings that provide plenty of room to move around.
+Ocala/Marion County is home to multiple top international horse competitions, including the many events at the World Equestrian Center, AdventHealth Grandview Invitational, HITS Ocala Winter Circuit and Live Oak International.The competitions are held on picturesque properties in casual settings that provide plenty of room to move around.

 HITS Ocala Winter Circuit

 This equine extravaganza starts in mid-December with the Ocala Holiday Classic and runs well into March.
 Beginning in mid-January, a different competition takes place every week — Wednesdays through Sundays from 8 a.m. to 4 p.m.
 That’s a lot of jumping and hunting.
-Prize purses range from $50,000 to $200,000 — culminating in the Great American $1 Million Grand Prix — so you’re getting the cream of the show-horse crop.
+Prize purses range from $50,000 to $200,000 — culminating in the Great American $300,000 Grand Prix — so you’re getting the cream of the show-horse crop.

 Live Oak International

 We all see show jumping on TV, but combined driving is a horse of a different color.
-It gets pretty rambunctious, with equine teams careening around corners and splashing through water as the drivers bark commands.
+It gets pretty rambunctious, with equine teams careening around corners and splashing through water as the drivers' bark commands.

 Live Oak International holds a Tailgating Competition that comes with prizes and bragging rights.
 Unlike a football game, these tailgate spreads are within easy viewing distance of the equestrian contests.
-So if you’re just visiting, put on a smile and hope for an invite.
+So, if you’re just visiting, put on a smile and hope for an invite.
 Make sure to allow time to peruse the Vendor Village.